 Remote working is also an excellent way to encourage greater cross-functional collaboration.
 Traditionally, different teams are based in different offices or floors and this acts as a barrier.
 Without that physical separation or sense of territory there is a greater sense of equality which makes people more likely to attend get togethers, whether it’s a meeting, workshop or brainstorm.
 At News Corp we find meeting attendance is up substantially since we all started remote working.
 And we are even exploring removing personalised avatars as a whole to further support this.
 Our favourite multiplayer VR experience that explores concepts of privacy and equality online is Half+Half by NormalVR.
 This allows teams to meet, bond and share a fun experience, focusing only on the moment and what there is to say to each other.
 We imagine this approach will become useful for anti-bias interviews and recruiting.

-To realise these benefits however, businesses have to make sure their employees are starting off on an equal footing when it comes to the technologies used to enable remote working and the virtual office.
+To realise these benefits however, businesses have to make sure their employees are starting off on an equal footing when it comes to the technologies used to enable remote working and the Virtual office in London.
 Some teams or people will be at an advantage because they are simply more tech-literate, so upskilling teams to take advantage of the technology available is a very worthwhile investment.
 There will not be a one size fits all solution.
 Bringing in a tool like Slack will help people connect and communicate across functions and teams but it may not have the content sharing and interactive capabilities needed by certain groups within the business.
 Companies will need some tools that are universal and others that support specific requirements.
 Equality is not about everyone having to use the same kit, it’s about everyone having what they need to do their job properly.

 One significant challenge around remote working is creating an immersive experience.
 Video conferencing is certainly useful but it cannot replicate the interaction of being together in the same room and this has an emotional impact on the people involved.
 Trying to maintain the right level of presence in the room can become exhausting, especially as many of us risk turning into ‘Zoombies’ by attending five or six hours of calls every day.
 A very refreshing approach to calls and deck sharing is the Mmmhmm app by All Turtles; it seems inexplicable that such a versatile and engaging way of communicating didn’t exist until recently.